superguru/GAZTank/utils/package/README.md

 Ensure running from project root and `src/` directory exists.

+### "Package Configuration Error"

+Check that `config/package.toml` exists and is valid TOML.
+Copy from the template if missing.

+### Files unexpectedly excluded

+Check `config/package.toml` exclusions section.
+Verify directory names and file patterns match your intent.

 ### No files copied

 Normal if all files up-to-date.
 Use `--force` to copy regardless.